Tiergarten (Berlin)

-Tiergarten ([ˈtiːɐ̯ˌɡaʁtn̩], literally Animal Garden, historically for Deer Garden) is a locality within the borough of Mitte, in central Berlin (Germany).
+Tiergarten ([ˈtiːɐ̯ˌɡaʁtn̩], literally Animal Garden, historically meaning deer park or hunting game park) is a locality within the borough of Mitte, in central Berlin (Germany).
 Notable for the great and homonymous urban park, before German reunification, it was a part of West Berlin.
 Until Berlin's 2001 administrative reform, Tiergarten was also the name of a borough (Bezirk), consisting of the current locality (Ortsteil) of Tiergarten (formerly called Tiergarten-Süd) plus Hansaviertel and Moabit.
 A new system of road and rail tunnels runs under the park towards Berlin's main station in nearby Moabit.